Create-Technology-S4/.github/profile/README.md

 We concluded that added sensors into the equation could be an effective way to be able to also detect people in bushes and such.

-The basic idea is to make the train stop when a sensor ahead of the train is triggered, as shown in our **first, lofi prototype** below:
+The basic idea is to make the train stop when a sensor ahead of the train is triggered.
+(Moreover in the next section)

+### Prototyping

+#### Prototype 1
+To have a better understanding of how and what we were going to work on, we made a very lofi-prototype does not include anything technology-related.

 During normal circonstances, no sensors triggered, train moves along: